starlake-ai/starlake/docs/docs/platform/file.md

 ## Sample setup
 If running the samples on MacOS or Linux, you may skip this section.

-To run the samples locally on Windows, you must first create de docker image :
+To run the samples locally on Windows, you must first create the docker image :

 ````shell
 $ cd samples
 $ docker build --build-arg STARLAKE_VERSION=0.2.8 -t starlake .
 ````

-This will build a docker image locally.
-Just run the docker image :
+One the docker image is built locally, run it :

 ````shell
 $ docker run -it starlake:latest